agrc/kitchen-sink/README.md

 To test these packages in other local projects, first run `npm link -workspaces` from the root of this project.
 Then run `npm link @ugrc/utah-design-system` from the root of your test project.
 Please note that you need to run `npm link` for all of the packages at the same time or previous ones will be removed.

 Then run `npm run build:watch --workspace packages/sherlock` to automatically build the package any time a file is saved.

+## Dependencies

+To continue with tailwind version 3 support

+- tailwind-merge is pinned at version 2.6.1 and
+- tailwind-variants is pinned at version 0.3.1